Adaptive Webpage Fingerprinting from TLS Traces: Adversarial Setup

-In the case of \textit{webpage} fingerprinting, we adopt the adversarial setup outlined in TLS 1.2 and 1.3 specifications~\cite{rescorla2008transport,rescorla2018transport}: The client communicates with a server over an encrypted channel established through TLS while the adversary intercepts some or all of the packets exchanged.
-The goal of the adversary is to infer the specific \textit{webpage} visited by the user (e.g., Wikipedia lemma, eBay product page).
-Neither TLS 1.2 nor 1.3 conceal the IP address of the webserver and thus we assume that the adversary is aware of the \textit{website} that the user is visiting\footnote{Even though an IP address may correspond to many websites (i.e., multihosting), this is neither guaranteed (e.g., large websites have dedicated servers) nor provides a provably large/secure anonymity set.}.
+Such on-path adversaries are standard in traffic fingerprinting literature~\cite{danezis2009traffic,bissias2005privacy,dubin2017know,wang2014effective,panchenko2016website,sirinam2018deep, juarez2014critical, sirinam2019triplet,cai2012touching,hayes2016k,bhat2019var,wang2016realistically, DBLP:conf/uss/ShustermanKHMMO19}.
+This broad threat model allows us to consider a wide range of potential adversaries: the adversary could be a flatmate residing on the same home network, a coworker using the same Wi-Fi router, another resident in a student dorm, the network administrator in a company, or even a nefarious ISP acting independently or co-operating with an adversarial nation state (Figure~\ref{fig:setups}).
+Webpage (and website) fingerprinting attacks are passive and thus hard to detect at any point on the communication path (which is important in many surveillance scenarios).

-Similarly, in the case of \textit{website} fingerprinting the adversary intercepts the encrypted traffic exchanged between the user and the entry node of the anonymity network used.
-The adversary has the same capabilities as before but their goal is to uncover the \textit{website} loaded by the user.
-This model is relevant to attacks against anonymity networks such as Tor that conceal the IP address of the website/server visited by the user.
+The goal of the adversary is to infer the specific \textit{webpage} visited by the user (e.g., Wikipedia article, eBay product page).
+As neither TLS 1.2 nor 1.3 conceal the IP address of the webserver, we assume that the adversary is aware of the \textit{website} that the user is visiting.
+In particular, the adversary can observe the IP addresses of all the servers involved in a page load.
+Although an IP address may correspond to many websites (i.e., multihosting, CDN hosting), this is neither guaranteed (e.g., large websites have dedicated servers) nor should be relied upon to provide a provably large/secure anonymity set.
+In their current form, the privacy protections that may be provided by such platforms will be a by-product rather than a reliable security property that is guaranteed for all the webpages they serve.
+Note also that our threat model does not cover VPN services where the IP addresses of the servers/websites visited are concealed.
+The above threat model is in line with the adversarial setup outlined in the specifications of the TLS protocol versions 1.2 and 1.3~\cite{rescorla2008transport,rescorla2018transport}.